 As a teenager I wrote poetry, gave readings, was published.
 Then I grew up and lost the plot for nearly 40 years.
-After three kids, 27 moves, a successful career in communications, three failed marriages and one that is working out wonderfully, I started writing poetry again in 2016.
-I've benefitted from David Wagoner's Master Class at the Hugo House and a small tribe of poets called Poets on the Coast, as well as seminars with Jane Wong and Carolyne Wright.
-I spent November 2016 as part of the Tupelo Press 30/30--a challenge to write a poem a day for 30 days--that inducted me into the supportive Tupelo Press community, including time at Tupelo Las Truchas in June.
+After three kids, 27 moves, a successful career in communications, failed marriages and one that is working out wonderfully, I started writing poetry again in 2016.

-All of this has contributed to my work appearing in over 40 journals in the past year, including Nimrod International Journal of Poetry and Prose, the Penn Review, Timberline Review, Gravel, West Trade Review, Into the Void Review and American Journal of Poetry, in five anthologies including WA129--the Washington State Poet Laureate's anthology and the Winston-Salem Writer's Flying South, in a political pamphlet/chapbook of my election poems entitled Body Politic published by Mount Analogue Press and on a Seattle bus as part of the Poetry on Buses contest, and the Seattle Poetic Grid.
+Since then my work has appeared in over 50 journals in the past year, including Nimrod International Journal of Poetry and Prose, the Penn Review, Timberline Review, Gravel, West Trade Review, Into the Void Review and American Journal of Poetry, in five anthologies including WA129--the Washington State Poet Laureate's anthology and the Winston-Salem Writer's Flying South, in a political pamphlet/chapbook of my election poems entitled Body Politic published by Mount Analogue Press and on a Seattle bus as part of the Poetry on Buses contest, and the Seattle Poetic Grid.

-I'm thrilled to have won the 2018 Joy Bale Boone Poetry Prize, and to be named a finalist for 2018 Mississippi Review Poetry Prize, 2018 International Literary Awards Rita Dove Award in Poetry, 2018 New Millennium Poetry Prize, 2017 Patricia Dobler Poetry Award and Lauren K. Alleyne Difficult Fruit Poetry Prize, a semi-finalist for the 2017 Pablo Neruda Prize for Poetry, the 2017 Knightville Poetry Prize and a nominee for both the Pushcart Prize and Best of Net in 2017, and that Finishing Line Press will publish my chapbook Finding My Way Home.
+I'm thrilled to have won the 2018 Joy Bale Boone Poetry Prize, and to be named a finalist for 2018 Mississippi Review Poetry Prize, 2018 International Literary Awards Rita Dove Award in Poetry, 2018 New Millennium Poetry Prize, 2017 Patricia Dobler Poetry Award and Lauren K. Alleyne Difficult Fruit Poetry Prize, a semi-finalist for the 2017 Pablo Neruda Prize for Poetry, the 2017 Knightville Poetry Prize and a nominee for both the Pushcart Prize and Best of Net in 2017.
+In March, 2018, Finishing Line Press published my chapbook Finding My Way Home.
 I am honored to be a small part of the prestigious The Adroit Journal's editorial staff and to serve as a reader for the Tupelo Press Dorset Prize.

 Thank you for reading and sharing in my writing.